 - Cosmetic products

-- Air (soot and exhaust gas is highly estrogenic); using an air filter if you’re living in a place with dirty air is very important.
+- Air (soot and exhaust gas are highly estrogenic); using an air filter if you’re living in a place with dirty air is very important.

-- Mold; found in coffee, cocoa, grains, and other improper stored food.
+- Mold; found in coffee, cocoa, grains, and other improperly stored food.
 Animals fed moldy grains (which is always) also have mold in their meat, fat, eggs and milk.

-- Processed food; containing emulsifiers, gums, red dye, such as red meat, salmon, fruit juice, tomato paste, chilli sauce, etc.
+- Processed food; containing emulsifiers, gums, red dye, such as red meat, salmon, fruit juice, tomato paste, chili sauce, etc.

 The hypothalamus releases Thyrotropin–releasing hormone (TRH), which stimulates the pituitary to release thyroid stimulating hormone (TSH), which signals the thyroid to increase thyroid hormone production, namely T4 and T3.